Enter your details then hit

 And on and on it goes...

-You fail to commit to any strategy for long enough.
+You fail to commit to any strategy for long enough to see if it works.
 And you keep following this pattern day after day, week after week, year after year.

 I have seen people who have unknowingly followed this pattern for over 50 years.